Images (3)

 Especially oral mucosa, especially hard palate, gingiva, scrotum, penis, vulva

-Sharply defined, 0.2-2.0 cm large, exophytic (plaque, papule, nodules), firm, new formation with rough, usually wart-like surface.
-The colour may be greyish-white, reddish or yellowish.
-Ulceration of the surface possible.
+Sharply defined, 0.2-2.0 cm large, exophytic (plaque, papule, nodule), firm, new formation with a rough, usually wart-like surface.
+The color may be grayish-whitish, reddish or yellowish.
+Ulceration of the surface is possible.

-Extraorally, there are single or multiple, symptomless, filiform or papular wart-like elevations of the skin, which are usually clinically diagnosed as viral acanthomas.
+Extraorally, there are single or multiple, asymptomatic, filiform or papular wart-like elevations of the skin, which are usually clinically diagnosed as viral acanthomas.

 HistologyThis section has been translated automatically.

-Plump acanthosis of the surface epithelium, hyperparakeratosis, in the lamina propria masses of foam cells with immune reactivity for adipophilin.
+Plump acanthosis of the surface epithelium, hyperparakeratosis, masses of foam cells with immunoreactivity for adipophilin and CD68 in the lamina propria (see case report).

 TherapyThis section has been translated automatically.